GorAnatoS/PlantKeeper/README.md

 App's features
 ------------
 You can:
-* set light/dark themes
+* choose light/dark themes
-* chose one of 3 languages: English, Russian and Spanish
+* select one of 3 languages: English, Russian and Spanish
 * create and set your collection of plants and flowers
-* set each plant with settings like: next watering/fertilizing date, watering/fertilizing intervals, hibernate mode
+* update each plant with settings like: next watering/fertilizing date, watering/fertilizing intervals, hibernate mode
 * set plant's photo or image
-* see what plants need care of today/tomorrow/this week
+* work with plant's care of scedule (today/tomorrow/this week)
-* set notifications time and turn it on/of
+* add notifications for reminders

 Screenshots
 -----------